What’s Wrong with the Suburbs? American Beauty and Desperate Housewives As Gothic Tales

 American Gothic tales also frequently contain supernatural themes, and though subtle, there is a supernatural element to American Beauty and Desperate Housewives: both are narrated by a ghost.
 In American Beauty, Lester Burnham’s disembodied voice explains to the audience what has happened and reassures them he has found a new perspective on life.
 In Desperate Housewives, Mary Alice Young acts as an omniscient narrator, teasing the audience with revelations about the other housewives.
 In death, both Mary and Lester are finally happy and carefree.
 The conclusion is dark but unavoidable: these soothing voices from beyond the grave reassure the audience that the only escape from the hypocrisy, lies, loneliness, and empty materialism of suburbia is death.

 Using a contemporary suburban setting, both American Beauty and Desperate Housewives make a quintessentially Dark Romantic argument against Transcendentalism: that human fallibility and proneness to sin and self destruction will always undermine our attempts at perfection.

-Posted on October 7, 2016, in Reviews and tagged Alan Ball, American Beauty, American gothic, Amy Fisher, Annette Bening, Bree Van de Kamp, Dark Romanticism, Desperate Housewives, Frank Fitts, Gabrielle Solis, Kevin Spacey, Lester Burnham, Lynette Scavo, Marc Cherry, Mary Alice Young, Susan Mayer, Transcendentalism, Wisteria Lane.
+Posted on October 7, 2016, in Film and Television, Reviews and tagged Alan Ball, American Beauty, American gothic, Amy Fisher, Annette Bening, Bree Van de Kamp, Dark Romanticism, Desperate Housewives, Frank Fitts, Gabrielle Solis, Kevin Spacey, Lester Burnham, Lynette Scavo, Marc Cherry, Mary Alice Young, Susan Mayer, Transcendentalism, Wisteria Lane.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.